picatz/Picatz-Guides/OpenSSH.md

 #### Protocol

-Specifies the protocol versions ssh(1) should support in order of preference. ( Removed 1 in this case. )
+Specifies the protocol versions ssh should support in order of preference. ( Removed 1 in this case. )

 ```
 Protocol 2